lupyuen/lupyuen.github.io/src/sourdough.md

     Here's how: Tilt the Bread Bucket to one side, scrape the dough off the Paddle with a wooden chopstick, remove the Paddle.

+1. Inside the Bread Bucket: Wet our hands and [Stretch and Fold](https://www.theperfectloaf.com/how-to-stretch-and-fold-sourdough-bread-dough/) the dough one round: North, South, East, West

+    Seriously Stretch the dough with a Looooong Pull, before Each Folding.
+Makes the bread super floofy!

+1. Inside the Bread Bucket: Wet our hands and pat the dough until it becomes a Smooth and Creamy Ball.
+Scrape the dough away from the sides of the Bread Bucket.

+    Smooth over any holes, make the dough airtight.

-1. Place the Bread Bucket in a Warm Oven, and cover with a Dry Towel. [(Pic above)](https://lupyuen.github.io/images/sourdough25.jpg)
+1. Place the Bread Bucket in a Cool Oven, and cover with a Dry Towel. [(Pic above)](https://lupyuen.github.io/images/sourdough25.jpg)

-    Allow the dough to rise for 4 hours.
-Or until the dough reaches the brim of the Bread Bucket.
+    Allow the dough to rise for 3 hours.
+The dough should reach almost the brim of the Bread Bucket.

-    (Nowadays I leave my Bread Bucket overnight for 8 hours in my Microwave Oven.
-The dough deflates a little, but the bread gets fluffier)

-    (After rising for 8 hours, it's OK to refrigerate the whole Bread Bucket, covered in cellophane wrap, before baking the next day.
-Not the freezer!)
+1. Refrigerate overnight the whole Bread Bucket (covered with Dry Towel) for slow rising, before baking the next day.

+    (Not the freezer!)

-1. Start [Zojirushi Home Bakery Mini Breadmaker (BB-HAC10)](https://www.zojirushi.com/app/product/bbhac) with "French Bread" Cycle (5 hour cycle) WITHOUT the Bread Bucket.
+1. Next Morning: Start [Zojirushi Home Bakery Mini Breadmaker (BB-HAC10)](https://www.zojirushi.com/app/product/bbhac) with "French Bread" Cycle (5 hour cycle) WITHOUT the Bread Bucket.

     Bread Machine will try to knead without the Bread Bucket.
 And that's OK.

 1. 35 mins after starting "French Bread" Cycle: Bread Machine will stop kneading.

-    Move the Bread Bucket into the Bread Machine.
+    Move the Bread Bucket from fridge into the Bread Machine.

 1. "French Bread" Cycle will warm up and rise the dough for 3 hours.